jodyhagins/slotmap/README.md

 });
 ```

+The standard range loop is nice.
+If you ask nicely, I may add support for a use case like that without exposing iterators in an easy to access manner.

 **2. Fixed lifetime**

 Once a slot exhausts its version bits, it's permanently dead.
 The map has a finite total lifetime (2^IndexBits × 2^VersionBits -1 insertions).
 This is intentional - it guarantees that old keys **never** accidentally refer to new data, even after billions of operations.
 Other implementations may wrap versions around.

 With a 16-bit version field, a single slot can be reused 65,536 times before becoming permanently dead.

+The number of version bits is completely under user control, and on a system that supports 128-bit integrals, the version can be set pretty large.

 **Note**: The very first slot, at index 0, starts with a version of 1, so it can only have 2^VersionBits -1 insertions.
 This is because we never want to generate a key where both the index and version are 0.